polyrhythm-project/new-polyrhythm-project-website/corpus/examples.md

 		<div class="col-md-4">
 			<div class="card-body">
 				<h5 class="category mb-2 card-title">Length of Examples by Composer</h5>
-				<p class="card-text">Examples in the corpus differ in terms of length measured in seconds, from 1 to 69 seconds.
-In this representation, boxes give 2nd and 3rd quartiles of example durations.
-The red number above each plot gives the mean example duration for each composer, and the number in parentheses after the composer name is the number of examples for that composer.</p>
+				<p class="card-text">Examples in the corpus differ in terms of length measured in seconds, from 1 to 122 seconds.
+In this representation, boxes represent the 2nd and 3rd quartiles of example durations.
+The red number above each plot gives the mean example duration for each composer, and the number in parentheses after the composer name is the number of examples for that composer.
+Examples by Maurice Ravel (1875-1937) and Olivier Messiaen (1908-1992) are more varied in length, while those by Edgard Varèse (1883-1965) and George Ghershwin (1898-1937) are the least varied, with median lengths of 12 and 7 seconds, the latter representing the shortest median duration.
+There are also a few variants, the longest being an example extracted from Paul Hindemith's Sonata for Four Horns (Hin-97, T673) and another extracted from Olivier Messiaen's <i>Les Corps glorieux</i> (Glorious Bodies) for Organ (Mes-16, T732), both of a duration of 122 seconds.</p>
 			</div>
 		</div>
 	</div>